 Back then, the Ford Kuga, Renault Kadjar, Mazda CX-5 and MINI Countryman hadn't even been imagined and the fact that the Qashqai struck a chord with so many buyers confirmed that Nissan was definitely onto something.
 Since then, it has been refined and improved over the years, so today it's better than ever.

 Built in Britain, the Qashqai still offers adventurous all-terrain looks, yet costs little more than a family hatchback to run.
 Its angular style is more distinctive than the earlier, more curvaceous version and its material quality has improved, too.
 In fact, it's not far off the high standards set by the Skoda Kodiaq and SEAT Ateca – two cars conceived specifically to fight the Qashqai.
 It's also handsome enough to tempt BMW X1 and Mercedes GLA buyers, both of which cars are considerably more expensive.

 It's relaxing, too – particularly if you add the ProPilot semi-autonomous technology that debuted on the Nissan Leaf electric car.
-Now offered on N-Tec trims and above, the technology can take care of steering, braking and acceleration in motorway traffic.
+This technology can take care of steering, braking and acceleration in motorway traffic.
 ProPilot works with the automatic gearbox, while manual cars get a similar tech pack.
 You'll need to keep your hands on the wheel, though – this is a driver assistance package, not a fully autonomous driving mode.